elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 The Model will be a good place to start as we structure our data.
 Instead of just displaying our game titles, let's show both the game title and a brief description.
-We're going to be mirroring some of the data we originally created in our Phoenix JSON API for games.
+We're going to be mirroring some of the data we created in our Phoenix JSON API for games.

 We'll name this function `initialModel`, and we'll use Elm's "Record" syntax to create our games: